stopbars/EuroScope-Plugin/CONTRIBUTING.md

-# Contributing to the EuroScope plugin
+# Contributing to the BARS EuroScope plugin

 Thank you for your interest in contributing to the BARS EuroScope plugin!
 This guide will help you get started with contributing.